lindenb/jvarkit/docs/VcfRebase.md

 ## Usage

+This program is now part of the main `jvarkit` tool.
+See [jvarkit](JvarkitCentral.md) for compiling.

 ```
+Usage: java -jar dist/jvarkit.jar vcfrebase  [options] Files

 Usage: vcfrebase [options] Files
   Options:
     -A, --attribute
       VCF INFO attribute
       Default: ENZ
+    --bcf-output
+      If this program writes a VCF to a file, The format is first guessed from
+      the file suffix.
+Otherwise, force BCF output.
+The current supported BCF
+      version is : 2.1 which is not compatible with bcftools/htslib (last
+      checked 2019-11-15)
+      Default: false
     -E, -enzyme, --enzyme
       restrict to that enzyme name.
 Default: use all enzymes
       Default: []